 Jurassic Park can first be understood as first and foremost an updating of the specific genre problem of the dinosaur film.
 Genetic manipulation becomes the new frontier to be explored and commodified.
 The mapping of the genome makes possible what the mapping of the earth precluded, the return of dinosaurs into our world.
 The diegetic technical innovation is coupled with the technical innovation that made the film possible.
 It would not be the first time that genetic manipulation and computer generated imagery would combine as two facets of the informatics of domination, one one the screen the other behind the scenes.
 If the original Jurassic Park is notable for anything it is for its effects; situated between the fall of animatronic practical effects and the rise of the digital effects it hit a kind of sweet spot--more convincing than stop motion or mechanical creatures but without the video game feel of the modern digital film.

 I would also suggest that the original Jurassic Park film can be situated with the predominance of the "Set piece" filmmaking.
-The term Spielbergian has been used to mean many things, the schmaltzy family connections, the commodification of a particular brand of childlike wonder, etc., but I would argue it is also the fragmentation of the film into a series of memorable set pieces held together by the thinest of plots (usually about family connections).
+The term Spielbergian has been used to mean many things, the schmaltzy family connections, the commodification of a particular brand of childlike wonder, etc., but I would argue it is also the fragmentation of the film into a series of memorable set pieces held together by the thinest of plots (themselves usually about family connections).
 Spielberg's films almost seem to be designed to be stumbled upon on cable, watched for the big exciting scenes, like the T-Rex escape, only to resume flipping channels once it has ended.
 There are only a few Spielberg films that I would even consider watching again from beginning to end, Raiders of the Lost Ark, Jaws, and Close Encounters of the Third Kind.
 The rest just seem like the whole is lesser than its parts.
 I barely remember his War of the Worlds remake, but I would watch that attack on the ferry again.
 I know that Michael Bay has been associated with fragmentation and chaos, but Spielberg is in some sense the prehistory of the destruction of attention.
 This may be as much a reflection of the changing mediascape which is defined less by scarcity than by an overabundance of options.

 Jurassic Park can also be understood as a kind of nostalgia film, one that mines the childhood fascination with dinosaurs in the same way other films extract value from the recognized figures of transformers and the USS Enterprise.
-Unlike other nostalgia films which cash in on a particular cartoon, comic book, or toy line, Jurassic Park cashes in on something generic, earth's common natural history.
+Unlike other nostalgia films which cash in on a particular cartoon, comic book, or toy line that belongs to a media conglomerate, Jurassic Park cashes in on something generic, earth's common natural history.
 I remember reading that this was a challenge for the inevitable marketing of toys and other tie-ins for the first film.
 Unlike transformers or stormtroopers anyone can sell a toy T-Rex (the German company Schleich makes a great one that is sold at many museums).
 Jurassic Park countered this by placing a conspicuous JP brand on every toy, and ran commercials encouraging kids to look for the specific brand on their dinosaur toys.
 The films and their marketing campaign are an attempt to make natural history a specifically branded experience, part of a different sort of empire.
 To some extent this worked; despite its success there have been remarkably few dinosaur movies since the creation of Jurassic Park.
 What had limited success at the level of toys has succeeded at the level of films.
 If you want to see dinosaurs, even ones created by computers and rubber, you have to go to Jurassic Park.

 If there is anything good to be said about the latest film, Jurassic World: Fallen Kingdom it is that it these two solutions turn against each other.
 While every Jurassic Park film is set up against a commons and the privation of that commons, dinosaurs as a part of cultural history and natural history on the one hand and the Jurassic Park branded dinosaur experience on the other, the most recent film makes this opposition explicit, becoming a kind of self-criticism.
 The dinosaurs just want to be left alone to return to some sort of natural world, and the villains want to weaponize and monetize them to make them something profitable.
 The film's villains are the ones who want to contain, brand, and market everything, and the human protagonists are the ones who ultimately want to smash the cages and let everything escape.